-Welcome to the research pages for the Department of Family Medicine and Population Health at VCU.
-This area includes important information about all of our research activities, including the Virginia Ambulatory Care Outcomes Research Network (ACORN), our well-respected practice-based research network composed of more than 50 practices throughout the commonwealth of Virginia.
+This department is also home to the Virginia Ambulatory Care Outcomes Research Network (ACORN), our well-respected practice-based research network composed of more than 90 practices throughout the commonwealth of Virginia.